 Electrical equipment designed for use between 50-1,000 volts AC or 75-1,500 volts DC must be safe, constructed in accordance with principles constituting good engineering practice and conform to specific regulatory safety objectives.

 If the electrical equipment complies with a designated standard* (such as the EN 60335 series of standards on the safety of domestic electrical appliances), it is automatically taken to be safe.
-There are specific requirements for the manufacturer of the product, including affixing the UKCA mark, drawing up and holding a declaration of conformity, and keeping technical information for inspection purposes.
+There are specific requirements for the manufacturer of the product, including affixing the UKCA / CE mark, drawing up and holding a declaration of conformity, and keeping technical information for inspection purposes.